The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.

 Considerations for Hiking Eagle Point:

-- Emerald Bay becomes excessively crowded, especially on the weekends during the summer so plan to visit on weekdays and/or arrive before 10 a.m.
+- Emerald Bay becomes excessively crowded.
+This is especially true on the weekends during the summer.
+So consider visiting it during the week and/or arrive before 10 a.m.

-- Because Emerald Bay is so highly trafficked (i.e. being loved to death), be diligent about packing out your trash, creating as little impact as possible, using the park’s toilets, not removing naturally occurring objects (i.e. pine cones, sticks, stones…), and not disturbing the wildlife
+- Emerald Bay is highly trafficked (i.e. being loved to death), so be pack out all of your trash.
+Create as little impact as possible.
+Use the park’s toilets.
+Don’t remove naturally occurring objects (i.e. pine cones, sticks, stones…).
+And, definitely don’t disturb the wildlife.

-- This hike travels to the overlook above Eagle Point and not down and around the shoreline of Eagle Point
+- This hike travels to the overlook above Eagle Point, but not down and around the shoreline of Eagle Point.
+You’ll have to do some off-trail hiking for that if you’re up for it.

 Parking Directions for the Eagle Point Hiking Trail:

-As I’ve mentioned before, we Tahoe locals refer to Emerald Bay as being the perfect place to visit … with about 1,000 of your closest friends.
-The basis of this joke is that Emerald Bay, on the weekends during the summer, turns into an absolute zoo.
+As I’ve mentioned before, we Tahoe locals refer to Emerald Bay as being the perfect place to visit.
+That is, with about 1,000 of your closest friends!
+The basis of this joke is that Emerald Bay, on the weekends during the summer, turns into a total zoo.

-To paint you a picture of this madness … on May 12, 2018 (a Saturday two weeks before summer officially kicked off in Tahoe), I hiked with a friend to Eagle Point.
+To paint you a picture of this madness … I hiked with a friend to Eagle Point on May 12, 2018.
+This was a Saturday two weeks before summer officially kicked off in Tahoe.

-We arrived early, at around 8:30 a.m., and were one of only six vehicles spread out across the three available parking areas.
-We saw less than six other people on our hike out to Eagle Point and just over a dozen on the return trip to Vikingsholm.
+We arrived early, at around 8:30 a.m..
+And there were only a few other vehicles parked at this lot.
+We saw less than six other people on our hike out to Eagle Point.
+And we only saw about a dozen more people on our return trip to Vikingsholm.

 Once we reached Vikingsholm, however, it felt like the Giants game just let out and everyone was making their way back to their vehicles.